Illogicstudios/aov_manager/README.md

   <br/>
 </div>

 In this part available AOVs are on the left and activated ones are on the right.
 The 2 buttons with arrows can be clicked to toggle the activation of selected AOVs.
 When AOVs are activated, they can be selected in the Arnold RenderView.

+The button "Update Drivers" update the properties of the "defaultArnoldDriver" and another driver "aov_full_driver" that is used on AOV with full precision